Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 245.  ### Question245
-Select the desirable characteristics of a unit test. (choose the best four answers)
+Select the desirable characteristics of a Unit Test. (choose the best four answers)

 - [x] Code in each test is as small as possible while maintaining readability of the code.
-- [x] Each test is independent of other unit tests.
+- [x] Each test is independent of other Unit Tests.
 - [x] Each test makes assertions about only one logical concept.
 - [x] The test executes fast.
 - [ ] They exercise the persistence layer of a solution.